 Before you can add your effects, you need to create the adjustment layer.
 You can create as many as you want or need for your project.

-- The settings will automatically be set to the same as your sequence, so hit OK.
+- You can also click the New Item icon at the bottom right side of the Project browser, and select Adjustment Layer.
+The settings will automatically be the same as your sequence, so hit OK.

 - Name your layer something relevant and hit return.

-Step 2: Adding the Adjustment Layer to Your Sequence
+Step 2: Add the Adjustment Layer to Your Sequence